 Pterygia (singular pterygium) and pinguecula (singular pinguecula) are benign tissue growths that can develop on the eye's surface and, in some cases, on the cornea (the transparent dome-shaped layer that covers the eye).
 Fairly common growths, pterygia, and pinguecula primarily affect adults who spend a significant amount of time outdoors and in the sun.
-However, pterygia and pinguecula can appear in anybody, including children.
+However, pterygia and pinguecula1 can appear in anybody, including children.

 Although these two types of noncancerous growths have many symptoms in common, they have subtle differences, mainly related to their growth pattern.
-Whereas a pinguecula occurs only on the conjunctiva (the protective membrane that covers the white of the eye), a pterygium can also grow across the cornea.
+Whereas a pinguecula2 occurs only on the conjunctiva (the protective membrane that covers the white of the eye), a pterygium3 can also grow across the cornea.
 At Beach Eye Medical Group, our Orange County eye doctors have vast experience in the diagnosis and management of both conditions.